Previous Group Members

 Laura Kesner (nee Satterfield) joined the Rosenzweig lab as a Ph.D. student in the summer of 2017.
 Her research was on fluorescence spectroscopy and microscopy of laurdan-labeled liposome (phospholipid vesicle) model cell membranes to monitor their phase change in response to nanoparticle exposure.
 She defended her doctoral thesis in June 2022.

 Laura graduated summa cum laude with a B.S. in Chemistry from UMBC in December 2016 and was inducted into Phi Beta Kappa honor society the following Spring.
 Prior to Laura’s time at UMBC, she earned B.M. in Music Education magna cum laude from Shenandoah University, and taught piano for a few years.
-She is currently a Clinical Assistant Professor of Chemistry at The Catholic University of America, Washington, DC.
+Post graduation, she worked as a Clinical Assistant Professor of Chemistry at The Catholic University of America, Washington, DC for 2 years.
+She currently is a Staff Fellow at the US Food and Drug Administration (FDA) (Center for Biologics Evaluation and Research (CBER)).

 Dr. Zheng Zheng ’20